cjacker/opensource-toolchain-bouffalo-lab/README.md

 <img src="./misc/diff-iot-mcu.png" width="60%" />

 The answer is not very clear.
-In short, bl_iot_sdk focus on IOT-related programming, such as Wi-Fi/BLE, etc, and bl_mcu_sdk doesn't have these support.
-I am a little bit confusing why they have 2 official SDKs and even differ a lot, but it already does and seems plan to be merge together into bl_mcu_sdk in futrue.
-For now, you can choose the sdk as your own need.
+In short, bl_iot_sdk focused on IOT-related programming, such as Wi-Fi/BLE, etc, and bl_mcu_sdk didn't have these support before.

+From the comments from upstream : https://github.com/bouffalolab/bl_mcu_sdk/issues/115

+> Iot sdk does not update at all, please use mcu sdk(it will be named bouffalosdk)

+You should bf_mcu_sdk from now.

 # Compiler